Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Conclusion Discussion

 \section{Conclusion \& Discussion}

-In this paper, we present an initial empirical investigation into the approach of modelling SD as TER.
-We apply it to a difficult test case where no existing labelled SD dataset is available and zero-shot stance prediction is required, because this is where modelling SD as TER may be especially helpful.
-We find that, likely due to the misfit between the training TER dataset and the testing tweet dataset, this zero-shot strategy cannot achieve good predictions of stances directly.
-More importantly, however, we show that our zero-shot model still encodes some information potentially relevant for downstream stance prediction, if survey items or/and a filtering strategy is used.
-Furthermore, using established survey items to construct hypotheses (instead of using a single, simple hypothesis) seems to be a promising approach for SD research.
+In this paper, we apply stance detection to a dataset of tweets from official party accounts in the Netherlands between 2017 and 2021, with a focus on detecting stances towards traditional gender role division.
+We also investigate whether using established survey instruments can be helpful for stance detection.

+In Experiment 1, we are faced with the challenge of lacking labelled stance detection datasets in Dutch.
+We thus opt to reformulate our stance detection task as TER, where we train a BERTje model on a Dutch TER dataset and subsequently apply it to zero-shot stance detection.
+We find using survey items consistently outperforms using a simple hypothesis for tweet-level stance detection.
+However, our model fails to achieve good stance detection on the party level.
+In Experiment 2, we further test the benefit of using survey instruments by repeating the tweet-level analysis from Experiment 1 using prompts with OpenAI's GPT-3.5 Turbo API.
+We again find using survey questions beneficial for stance detection of traditional gender role division.

+Our study has limitations.
+For instance, we focus on a single stance detection target and only a subset of the political tweet dataset.
+Including more stance detection targets and more datasets is necessary to further support the generalisability of our findings.
+Nevertheless, we hope that our study will inspire stance detection researchers to explore the use of survey instruments for stance detection research further.
+Furthermore, our second experiment, which utilised GPT-3.5, is now somewhat outdated given the recent emergence of more capable large language models like GPT-4 and GPT-4o.
+We also do not incorporate with other prompting engineering techniques such as chain-of-thought and few-short prompting, which have the potential to improve the model's task performance.

-Our main goal is to bring the research community's attention to this potentially useful idea of reframing SD as TER.
-We hope that our study will inspire SD researchers to explore this direction further.
-For future research, we suggest, among others, converting existing SD datasets into TER-compatible formats for model training, developing more general TER datasets (beyond concrete scenes), using multilingual models (where datasets in different languages may be combined), and comparing different strategies for constructing TER hypotheses using survey items.
+For future research, we suggest, among others, converting existing stance detection datasets into TER-compatible formats for model training, developing more general TER datasets (beyond concrete scenes), using multilingual models (where datasets in different languages may be combined), and comparing different strategies for constructing TER hypotheses from survey items.